Research suggests an association between COVID-19 and stroke.

 Studies have found that people who have SARS-CoV-2, the virus that causes COVID-19, develop abnormal blood clotting as an inflammatory response to the virus.
 This increases the risk of blood clots forming.
 If a blood clot blocks an artery to the brain, it causes a stroke.

 As research continues, experts are discovering more about which people with COVID-19 are more likely to have a stroke.
-According to the UK Stroke Association, these include:
+According to the

 - people with underlying health conditions that affect their heart and blood vessels, such as hypertension, diabetes, and heart disease